Blotch3D/Blotch3D/README.md

 Open the Visual Studio solution file.

 Build and run the example projects.
-They are each comprised of a single small source file demonstrating one aspect of Blotch3D.
+They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: more elaborate examples need to be split into simpler examples\].

 Introduction
 ------------

-Blotch3D is a C\# library that vastly simplifies development of 3D applications and games.
+Blotch3D is a C\# library that vastly simplifies many of the fundamental tasks in development of 3D applications and games.

 Examples are provided that show how with just a few lines of code you can...